— ABOUT

 — MORE ABOUT ME

-I am Associate Professor in the Strategic & Defence Studies Centre at The Australian National University, and Deputy Director (Research) in the Coral Bell School of Asia Pacific Affairs.
-I am the author of China-Japan Relations after World War Two: Empire, Industry and War, 1949-1971 (Cambridge University Press, 2016).
-The holder of an Australian Research Council DECRA Fellowship and a Westpac Research Fellowship, I lead a team researching China’s role in shaping the international economic order.
+I am Associate Professor in the Strategic & Defence Studies Centre at The Australian National University.
+Between 2022 and 2024, I also served as Deputy Director (Research) in the ANU’s Coral Bell School of Asia Pacific Affairs.
+I have published widely on China-Japan relations, the economics-security nexus in Asia, and the role of ideas in International Relations, and I currently lead a team researching China's historical and contemporary role in shaping the international economic order.

 • BA(Hons I), BBus (UniSA)